Elexy101/wheres_buddy/README.md

 2. Accepting a new game (opponent)
 - mint puzzle pieces if you don't have already
 - match wager from the challenger
-- guess if alex is hiding in the weeds or the bushes
+- guess if Buddy is hiding in the weeds or the bushes
 - accept the game and lock in the wagers to win if you guess correct!

 <br />